Triangular lattice quantum dimer model with variable dimer density

-{\it Acknowledgements.} R.S. and S.S. are supported by the U.S. Department of Energy under Grant DE-SC0019030 and thank their coauthors in earlier collaborations \cite{Samajdar:2020hsw,Semeghini21}.
-Z.Y. and Z.Y.M. acknowledge support from the RGC of Hong Kong SAR of China (Grant Nos.~17303019, 17301420, 17301721 and AoE/P-701/20), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01) and the Seed Funding ``Quantum-Inspired explainable-AI" at the HKU-TCL Joint Research Centre for Artificial Intelligence.
-Y.C.W. acknowledges the supports from the NSFC under Grant Nos.~11804383 and 11975024, and the Fundamental Research Funds for the Central Universities under Grant No.~2018QNA39.
-ZY and Y.C.W. thank Beijng PARATERA Tech CO.,Ltd. for providing HPC resources that have contributed to the research results reported within this paper.
-We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong and the Tianhe platforms at the National Supercomputer Centers for their technical support and generous allocation of CPU time.
+R.S. and S.S. are supported by the U.S. Department of Energy under Grant DE-SC0019030 and thank their coauthors in earlier collaborations \cite{Samajdar:2020hsw,Semeghini21}.
+Z.Y. and Z.Y.M. acknowledge support from the Research Grants Counci of Hong Kong SAR of China (Grant Nos.~17303019, 17301420, 17301721 and AoE/P-701/20), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01) and the Seed Funding ``Quantum-Inspired explainable-AI" at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+Y.C.W. acknowledges the supports from the NSFC under Grant Nos.~11804383 and 11975024.
+Y.C.W. and Z.Y. thank the support of Beihang Hangzhou Innovation Institute Yuhang.
+We thank Beijng PARATERA Tech CO.,Ltd., the supercomputing system in the High-performance Computing Centre of Beihang Hangzhou Innovation Institute Yuhang, the HPC2021 system under the Information Technology Services at the University of Hong Kong and the Tianhe-II platform at the National Supercomputer Center in Guangzhou for their technical support and generous allocation of CPU time.